KareemTarekAnwerHelmy/Eshtarek-Task/README.md

   - Serve the frontend with nginx (static) instead of vite preview
   - Run containers as non-root
   - Pin/upgrade base images

+### Database Isolation: Postgres vs MySQL
+- Row-Level Security (RLS) is enforced in Postgres via per-table policies and request-scoped tenant context middleware.
+- MySQL does not support native RLS; if you switch to MySQL, isolation will rely on application-layer filtering.
+Document and test carefully.

+### Billing Logic
+- Invoice amounts are sourced from the subscription's plan `price_cents` at time of creation.
+- No proration or annual/monthly toggles are applied by default.
+Extend the logic if needed (e.g., period handling, proration on plan change).

 ## License
 For evaluation and demo purposes.